xpadrex/mazeSUD/README.md

   - Dexterity - Increased armour and attack speed
   - Fortitude - Increases health and minor attack increase

 WIP - develope combat system

+  - DONE - make dead monsters drop their items in the zone killed
-  - fix bug with monster not showing correctly sometimes
+  - DONE - fix bug with monster not showing correctly sometimes
+  - DONE - need to do checks for living or dead monsters
   - add code for when you move from a zone during combat
-  - need to do checks for living or dead monsters
   - create function that will "respawn" dead monsters
-  - make dead monsters drop their items in the zone killed
+  - add in class special abilities

 To Do: